acageduser/DMA-Attack-Firmware-Customization/README.md

 # DMA-Attack-Firmware-Customization
 This guide provides a **comprehensive approach to hardware obfuscation** using [LambdaConcept's PCIe Screamer Squirrel DMA board](https://shop.lambdaconcept.com/home/50-screamer-pcie-squirrel.html).
 The project involves simulating a DMA card to avoid detection by anti-cheat systems, disguising it as a [Realtek RTL8111](https://www.aliexpress.us/item/3256805896010027.html) PCIe ethernet network card.
 This technique is key in cybersecurity, offering innovative methods to protect high-value hardware from automated detection systems.
+This project is for EDUCATIONAL PURPOSES ONLY.

 # Key Skills Demonstrated
 - **Firmware Development:** Customized and modified firmware to achieve specific objectives.